beekeeper-studio/beekeeper-studio/docs/user_guide/connecting/first-page.md

 7. **Enter a name for your Connection** (optionally check the **Save Passords** checkbox) and Press **Save** to have Beekeeper remember all of the above for you

 8. **Press the Connect button** to access your database!

-Once you are connected to your database Beekeeper Studio allows you to open tabs to do the following things:

-1. SQL Editor: Write and execute SQL Queries (this is what tabs do by default)
-2. Table Explorer: View table contents

 ## File Associations